-Map 5: urban waste water plants discharging into the WFD coastal waters
+Map 9: Urban waste water plants discharging into the WFD coastal waters in RO

 Inflow from Rivers

 There are 28 rivers in the Black Sea Basin on the territory of Bulgaria (those, which directly or indirectly inflow into the Black Sea).
 They bring X tons of nutrients and several chemical substances into the Black Sea.
 Along the Romanian coast, the Black Sea coastal waters quality depends on the quality of the Danube River having in mind that most of the pollutants stemming to the BS are carried out by the Danube River (99,53% nutrients, 99% Nitrogen, 91,83% Phosphorus – as estimated for Romania).
 The dominant direction of Black Sea currents favors the fast distribution of nutrients (D5) and hazardous substances (D9) along the Romanian coast.
+What about marine litter?